We wrote this Policy to help you understand:

 Google: Our Website uses Google Analytics and Google Advertising Features to collect data about the traffic on this website via Google advertising cookies and identifiers, in addition to data collected through Google Tag Manager, our standard Google Analytics implementation.
 You can opt-out of Google Analytics for Display Advertising and customize Google Display Network ads using the Ads Settings Feature on Google.
 You can also use a browser Add-on to disable tracking by Google Analytics.

 YouTube: Our Website uses a YouTube video player (“YouTube”).
 In order for us to use this video player, YouTube may collect some information about our Website and users.
 More information regarding the information that may be collected by YouTube is available on YouTube’s website.
-You may block the use of the YouTube service using privacy-focused browser plugins such as Lightbeam and Ghostery.
+You may block the use of the YouTube service using privacy-focused browser plugins such as Ghostery.
 However, blocking the use of YouTube may impact the functionality of our Site and limit your ability to view content.

 WordPress: ACE uses WordPress to power this Site, just like 28% of all websites on the web.
 In order for us to use this CMS, WordPress may set cookies and collect some information about our Site and users.
 Some ways in which our WordPress Site might collect user data include user registrations, comments, form entry submissions, analytics and traffic log solutions, other logging tools and plugins, and security tools and plugins.